pepcape/NPGR003-23/08-Fireworks/README.md

 uniform mat4 view;
 uniform mat4 projection;
 ```
-Output values - they should be in sync with **input values of the fragment shader**.
+Output values - they should be in sync with the **input values of the fragment shader**.
-Note that `fWorld` is the original world-space coordinates (before the view and
+Note that `fWorld` is the original world space coordinates (before the "view" and
-projection transforms) needed for shading (I know, shading is not a big deal
+"projection" transformations) for shading (I know, shading is not a big deal
-in fireworks but you need not to turn it on)
+in Fireworks but you do not need to turn it on).
 ```glsl
 out vec3 fColor;
 out vec2 fTxt;